-To put it in perspective, in 1960, the health care cost for one person was about $146 per year.
+To put it in perspective, in 1960, the healthcare cost for one person was about $146 per year.
 In 2017, the annual healthcare cost per person was $10,739.
 That’s an increase of over 7,000%!
 Since car insurance policies cover both the driver and passengers with liability and car collision coverage, it makes economic sense that rates are increasing.
 If the insurance company pays for more claims, premiums have to improve.

 We are a “No-Fault” state in Michigan, so Personal Injury Protection, PIP, is integrated into that law.
 PIP is meant to cover a driver’s medical bills in a car accident and is not dependent on who is at fault for the accident (hence the no-fault part).

 There is no fee schedule with PIP, so many services are eligible for a claim, including medical, medication, surgical, hospital expenses, rehab, and ambulance expenses.
 In addition, if you are disabled in an accident, PIP will pay for 85% of lost wages for up to 3 years.
-PIP also covers funeral expense/death benefits and attorney fees.
+PIP also covers funeral expenses/death benefits and attorney fees.